One More Question:

 (3) Initial Response: This will depend entirely on how many officers are available, how far they are from the school, traffic patterns, weather conditions, and the quality and accuracy of the information the officers are receiving from their dispatcher.
 Often, that information is at least partially incorrect and out of date.
 A gunman may be reported at the front doors of a school, but he was actually there four minutes ago when the call was made, or the person calling was panicky and hard to understand, the call was garbled and he was actually at the back door.
 Another important factor is the responding officer’s almost certain total lack of knowledge of the layout of the school.
 At Sandy Hook, this initial response took four minutes.
 At Parkland, the first officers didn’t enter the school for eleven minutes, though they arrived within about four minutes.
 By then, the killer had abandoned his rifle and fled.

 (5) Entry And Search: Just entering a school accomplishes little.
-Officers still have to find the attackers, who could be anywhere, avoid being shot themselves, and stop the attackers.
+Officers still have to find the attackers, who could be anywhere, avoid being shot themselves, and stop the attackers, hopefully without collateral damage.
 Had the Sandy Hook attacker not killed himself at least five minutes earlier, this would have taken an additional two minutes or more, and cost more lives.
 When the police entered at Parkland, the killer had already escaped five minutes earlier.

 All of this takes time, precious time, and while all of this is going on, people are dying.
 The study notes: